xihangshi/reprository/content/project/index.md

       #   url: https://wowchemy.com/templates/

       text: |
         My research focuses on free-electron raidation mediated by bulk and nanophotonic materials.
+In particular, we strive to deepen our unerstanding of quantum science in the field, and propose new applications based on the quantum materials and quantum technologies.
     # design:
     #   # Choose an optional background color, gradient, image, or video
     #   background: